Coppernic/coppernic.github.io-old/applications/management.md

 - **EMM** : You can deploy your app wit an EMM such as MobiControl from Soti.

-Both F-Droid and MobiControl can update your application even when device is kiosked.
+Both CopperApps and MobiControl can update your application even when device is kiosked.
 We could also give some pieces of advice to choose the kiosk application that's right for you.